Skip to content

 Frequently Asked Questions

-Encryption is listed as an addressable specification under HIPAA Security Rule §164.312(a)(2)(iv) for data at rest and §164.312(e)(2)(ii) for data in transit.
-This means you must either implement encryption, document an equivalent alternative measure, or formally document why it is not reasonable and appropriate for your organization—not skip it.
-HHS has repeatedly stated that encryption is the primary method to render ePHI unusable if improperly accessed.
-Organizations that encrypt ePHI may qualify for the breach notification safe harbor under 45 CFR §164.402, which can exempt them from notification obligations when encrypted data is exposed without the decryption key.
+Encryption is designated as an addressable specification under HIPAA Security Rule §164.312(a)(2)(iv) and §164.312(e)(2)(ii), meaning it is not technically mandated in every circumstance.
+However, if you choose not to implement encryption, you must document an equivalent alternative measure or formally explain why encryption is not reasonable and appropriate for your organization.
+From a practical standpoint, encryption for ePHI at rest and in transit is the industry standard, and organizations that encrypt ePHI and experience a breach may qualify for the breach notification safe harbor under 45 CFR §164.402, avoiding costly notification requirements entirely.

 Share